CasparKielwein/cadmium/README.md

 * Concise and Readable, Automation and test code using Cadmium should be as concise and readable as possible
 * Typesafe, use the typesystem to stop as many bugs as possible.
 Cadmium interfaces use dedicated types instead of primitives.
+* Intuitive and Accessible, cadmium is easy to get into and does not require expert knowledge of html, kotlin or selenim.

 ## Cadmium DSL
 Cadmium provides a very small Domain Specific Language to make writing browser automation code very simple.